 Obesity isn’t simply a result of overeating.
 There are many contributing factors such as genetics, hereditary, environmental, metabolic and eating disorders.
 In addition, certain medical conditions, like hypothyroidism, may result in obesity.
 Research has shown that, in many cases, an underlying cause of morbid obesity is genetic.
 In addition, studies have demonstrated that once the problem is established, dieting and exercising programs have limited long-term effect.

-The multi-disciplinary team at Indian River Medical Center will create a personalized program for each patient that encompasses all aspects of weight loss, including nutrition and fitness, spiritual counseling and psychological guidance.
+The multi-disciplinary team at the Hospital will create a personalized program for each patient that encompasses all aspects of weight loss, including nutrition and fitness, spiritual counseling and psychological guidance.

 IS WEIGHT LOSS SURGERY RIGHT FOR YOU?

-The weight loss experts Indian River Medical Center can help you determine if weight loss surgery is the right choice for you.
+The weight loss experts Cleveland Clinic Indian River Hospital can help you determine if weight loss surgery is the right choice for you.
 Morbid obesity is a chronic disease, meaning that its symptoms build slowly over an extended period of time.
 An estimated 5-10 million Americans are considered morbidly obese.

 Obesity becomes “morbid” when it reaches the point of significantly increasing the risk of one or more obesity-related health conditions or serious diseases (also known as co-morbidities) that can result either in significant physical disability or even death.